Toward Automated Simulation Research Workflow through LLM Prompt Engineering Design: Discussion

 First, some {ASAs} tend to overlook parts of the {RP's} requirements or ``take shortcuts'', not fully following {the RP's} instructions.
 For instance, they might skip plotting, fail to write a report, or ask humans to execute part of the task.
-These issues affect {mission} completeness and can disrupt the entire workflow.
-To improve {autonomy} in AI for science, we need to address these issues by continuously generating outputs describing the current {mission} status, periodically reviewing generated data, and confirming strict adherence to {mission} requirements.
-These improvements can be integrated through {AutoProg} modifications or by incorporating them into the "system" prompt input to LLMs or fine-tuning the LLMs.
+These issues affect {mission} completeness and can disrupt the entire workflow. {To improve the smoothness of the automated process}, we need to address these issues by continuously generating outputs describing the current {mission} status, periodically reviewing generated data, and confirming strict adherence to {mission} requirements.
+These improvements can be integrated through {prompt engineering} modifications or by incorporating them into the {``system''} prompt input to LLMs or fine-tuning the LLMs.

 Second, {ASAs} often underperform on technical aspects of tasks due to a lack of specialized domain knowledge.
 For example, when simulating a random walk, the algorithm needs to generate unit vectors uniformly distributed on a sphere to ensure isotropy.
 Although {ASAs} can often generate spatially random unit vectors, they fail to ensure uniform distribution on the sphere.
 In another example, for simulating self-avoiding walks, {ASAs} often incorrectly extend the random walk strategy by merely checking distances between points, resulting in high-energy state samples with large statistical errors.
-Correct sampling should use importance sampling to generate statistically significant conformations\cite{Madras1988}.
-To avoid these issues in research, reliable solutions should be provided in the {RPs}, or relevant domain knowledge should be used for fine-tuning the LLMs to enhance their understanding.
+Correct sampling should use importance sampling to generate statistically significant conformations.\cite{Madras1988} To avoid these issues in research, reliable solutions should be provided in the {RPs}, or relevant domain knowledge should be used for fine-tuning the LLMs to enhance their understanding.